Traditional Huevos Rancheros

 Get you a large saucepan and put enough water in there to cover all the stuff that we’re fixing to boil up.
 We’re going to add 2 jalapenos and 2 Serrano peppers.

 Then I’m going to add 2 medium-sized white onions.
-Slice those onions in half, but leave the roots intact so you don’t have to go digging around for onion after these have boiled up.
+Slice those onions in half, but leave the roots intact so you don’t have to go digging around for onions after these have boiled up.
 Throw in 4 garlic cloves and 4 Roma tomatoes.
 Be sure to core those ‘maters out a little at the tops.

 Boil the Veggies